 The mystery is solved!
 The dress is definitely blue and black and some say pretty ugly.
 The real question is, how can such a simple photo create such polarizing views?
 (It’s super blue and super black to me and Taylor Swift!
 But PM Lee and Chemistry Tutor Mr. Joel thinks it’s white and gold?).
 We answer this mystery with science as simply as we can!

 Is it my eyes?
 My brain?
 The photo itself?

-The answer lies in how our eyes and brain are wired to adjust for lighting and interpret colours in different ways.
-This video does a great job of explaining colour constancy and perception, which causes our brain to interpret exactly similar colours in vastly different ways.
+The answer lies in how our eyes and brain are wired to adjust for lighting and interpret colors in different ways.
+This video does a great job of explaining color constancy and perception, which causes our brain to interpret exactly similar colors in vastly different ways.

 From a Business Insider article: